giorgiacrosilla/biasontology/ontologies/we-simplify-probabilities-and-numbers-to-make-them-easier-to-think-about/the-magical-number-7+-2.md

 \#Classes:

-CognitiveCapacity: Represents the cognitive capacity of an individual's short-term memory.
+-CognitiveCapacity: Represents the cognitive capacity of an individual's short-term memory.

-InformationItem: Represents individual pieces of information to be stored in short-term memory.
+-InformationItem: Represents individual pieces of information to be stored in short-term memory.

-CognitiveTask: Represents tasks or activities that require the use of short-term memory.
+-CognitiveTask: Represents tasks or activities that require the use of short-term memory.

-Error: Represents instances where cognitive limitations lead to mistakes or inaccuracies.
+-Error: Represents instances where cognitive limitations lead to mistakes or inaccuracies.

 \#Properties:

-hasCapacity: Describes the maximum number of information items that can be held in short-term memory.
+-hasCapacity: Describes the maximum number of information items that can be held in short-term memory.

-includesItem: Specifies the information items included in a cognitive task.
+-includesItem: Specifies the information items included in a cognitive task.

-resultsInError: Indicates instances where cognitive limitations result in errors in completing a task.
+-resultsInError: Indicates instances where cognitive limitations result in errors in completing a task.

-relatesToTask: Relates cognitive capacity to specific cognitive tasks.
+-relatesToTask: Relates cognitive capacity to specific cognitive tasks.

 Example ontology instance: